We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 COMMON PLOT means a single or multiple plots of land which are, reserved during the layout approval for providing community facilities and public utilities and 50% of the area so reserved shall be used to provide required infrastructure for integration of public transport requirement, public washroom complexes, bus- stops, Origin-Destination Terminals etc. and the land so required shall be provided to the concerned Authority or any other Public Authority for building of such public infrastructure;

-COMMON PLOT means a common open space exclusive of margins and approaches at a height not more than ground level of the building unit.
-The owner shall have to give an undertaking that the common plot shall be for the common use of all the resident or occupants of the building unit, free of cost.
+COMMON PLOT means a common open space exclusive of setbacks and approaches, at a height not more than ground level of the plot.
+The owner shall have to give an undertaking that the common plot shall be for the common use of all the resident or occupants of the plot, free of cost.
 On sanction of the development permission, the common plot shall deem to have vested in the society/association of the residents/occupants.
 In case such society or Association is to be formed, the possession/custody of common plot shall remain with Competent Authority until such association/society is formed.
-The common plot shall not be sold to any other person and it shall not be put to any other use except common use of the residents/occupants.
+The common plot shall not be sold to any other person and it shall not be put to any other use except for the common use of the residents/occupants.

 COMMON PLOT means a common open space exclusive of margins and approaches, at a height not more than ground level of the building unit.